ADDICTION / COMPLEX TRAUMA / CREATIVE ARTS / INTERFAITH MINISTER

 Additionally, Sheri is a free-lance writer, the author of A Clinicians Journey from Complex Trauma to Thriving: Reflections on Abuse, C-PTSD and Reclamation.

 Rev. Heller is listed as a expert in the Women's Media Center's SheSource database, and a resource for HARO.
 She is also listed in the Hollywood Health & Society database as a mental health story consultant.
+Sheri is also the psychology advisor for BRIGID magazine.

 Lastly, Sheri is a travel enthusiast, nature lover, and perennial seeker, with an appreciation for the absurd.
 The arts in every medium, nourish her being.